lirx-js/dom/website/docs/documentation/getting-started/reactive-programming/index.md

 #### Coming from Angular ?

 If you are an angular developer, you've probably already played with the Observables through the library: [RxJS](https://rxjs.dev/).
-Typically, you'll use them, when you have to perform an HTTP request, send an event (`@Output` and `EventEmitter`), or use the `async` pipe.
+Typically, you'll use them, when you have to perform an HTTP request, send an event (`@Output` and `EventEmitter`), use the `async` pipe, or having some *Stores*.
-Well, `@lirx/core` too is a Reactive Programming framework with similar functions, but far faster.
+Moreover, Angular recently introduced `signals` so you may start to play with them.

+Well, `@lirx/dom` was build from scratch for Observables and signals.
+This gives it a very important performance boost, with a design natively and naturally working with them.